analogic/bitcoin-regnet/README.md

 **Real network differences**
 - testnet addresses have "m" or "n" prefixes
-- block is mined every minute
+- block is mined every 10s

 **How to use container?**